PuruVJ/puruvjdev3/src/blog/macos-react-to-svelte.md

 Every single component in the new Svelte Codebase is around 20-30% smaller.
 The number of files is literally **half** as before, cuz I don't need to separate `.scss` files anymore.
 Styles exists in the one `.svelte` file only.

-And some components that are now longer than before, they are longer cuz I got rid of some abstracted small components entirely, which I had refactored away earlier.
+And some components that are now longer than before, are longer because I got rid of some abstracted small components entirely, which I had refactored away earlier.
 Because Svelte is so simple in terms of readability, I could just inline these components and the code still looked very clean. 💯 points for Svelte!!

 ## Svelte Motion = 🔥